banner-image

 Check with the consulate for any other specific requirements.

-The following must be sent at the time of booking or no later than 35 days prior to travel
+The following must be sent on time of booking or no later than 35 days prior to travel

-1. Clear, colour scanned copy of the personal details page of your passport
+1. Clear, color scanned copy of the personal details page of your passport

-2. Clear, colour scanned copy of your Chinese visa
+2. Clear, color scanned copy of your Chinese visa

 3. Your current profession.
 Some professions including diplomats, journalists, military or police personnel will be denied permission to enter Tibet.